agb32/cosmadoc/docs/source/storagelab.md

 ## DAOS

-A DAOS file system has been developed using NVMe servers
+A [DAOS file system](daos.md) has been developed using NVMe servers.
+This is currently only accessible on DINE.

 ## Ceph